10 Best 80s Soundtracks

 8. Chariots of Fire (1981)

-The Vangelis theme song has been overplayed, and the choice of a new-age musician to write songs for a movie about 1924 Olympians seems odd.
+The Vangelis theme song has been overplayed to the point of parody, and the choice of a new-age musician to write songs for a movie about 1924 Olympians seems odd.
 But Vangelis’ synthesizers create an eerie atmosphere, and “100 Metres” is chilling to listen to when watching Harold Abrahams suffer defeat in the race.
 At times it sounds more like a full orchestra is playing, which is more fitting for such a grandiose movie.

 7. Pretty in Pink (1986)

-The second John Hughes soundtrack on the list, this is filled with typical 80s material, headlined by Orchestral Manoeuvres in the Dark’s “If You Leave.”
+The second John Hughes soundtrack on this list of best 80s soundtracks, Pretty in Pink is filled with typical material from the decade, headlined by Orchestral Manoeuvres in the Dark’s hit single “If You Leave.”
 Some of the soundtrack features unknown artists (a trick we’ll see Hughes perform very well later), but here they seem to fall flat.
 It’s the classics — Suzanne Vega’s “Left of Center,” Echo & the Bunnymen’s “Bring on the Dancing Horses,” and the Smiths’ “Please Please Please Let Me Get What I Want” — that make this album worth listening to.

 6. The Man From Snowy River (1982)

-Another classical soundtrack, Bruce Rowland’s mostly upbeat, horn-led vignettes capture the hoofbeats of horses as they did in the soundtrack for the movie “Phar Lap.”
+Another classical soundtrack, Bruce Rowland’s mostly upbeat, horn-led vignettes perfectly capture the hoofbeats of horses running across the plain, similar to what Rowland did a year later on the soundtrack for the movie “Phar Lap.”
 The standout track is “Jessica’s Theme (Breaking in the Colt),” a modern classical piece that is as beautiful and peaceful and graces one of the most serene scenes in the movie.

 5. Vision Quest (1985)

 4. Footloose (1984)

 What 80s list would be complete without the soundtrack of all soundtracks?
-Footloose was an instant classic.
+Footloose was an instant classic when it was released in 1984.
 The theme song by Kenny Loggins rocketed to No. 1.
 It’s a shock that other great songs on here didn’t fare better on the charts.
 Shalamar’s “Dancing in the Sheets” and Bonnie Tyler’s “Holding Out for a Hero” failed to reach the Top 10.
 Unfortunately, Mike Reno and Ann Wilson’s sappy ballad “Almost Paradise” did.
 It’s the only dud on here.

 3. Ferris Bueller’s Day Off (1986)